 Coronavirus: Delhi health minister takes stock of situation at LNJP hospital

-The Lok Nayak Jaiprakash Narayan Hospital in the city has set up 11 separate rooms and isolation wards to treat coronavirus patients, Delhi Health Minister Satyendar Jain said on Thursday.
+Eleven separate rooms and isolation wards have been set up at the Lok Nayak Jaiprakash Narayan Hospital here to treat coronavirus patients, Delhi Health Minister Satyendar Jain said on Thursday.
 The Delhi government is also well prepared to increase the number of rooms and facilities as and when required, he said after visiting the hospital to check the preparedness to contain the spread of the coronavirus.
 He said those tested positive for the virus will be admitted to single-occupancy rooms.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)